 Collective action to eradicate rats and mustelids from a large, peopled landscape: A social-ecological approach

-This research report was conducted by Dr Julie Whitburn and Dr Danielle Shanahan of Zealandia Te Māra a Tāne, and is a collaboration with Predator Free Wellington Ltd and the Biological Heritage National Science Challenge.
+Dr Julie Whitburn and Dr Danielle Shanahan of Zealandia Te Māra a Tāne conducted this research report, in collaboration with Predator Free Wellington and the Biological Heritage National Science Challenge.

-“This report outlines the social-ecological approach that [Predator Free Wellington] has taken for the eradication.
-[Predator Free Wellington’s] strategy had two interconnected arms – the technical plan and the community engagement plan.”
+‘This report outlines the social-ecological approach that [Predator Free Wellington] has taken for the eradication.
+[Predator Free Wellington’s] strategy had two interconnected arms – the technical plan and the community engagement plan.

-“A ‘remove and protect’ model was the basis for the technical plan (Bell, Nathan & Mulgan, 2019).
+‘A ‘remove and protect’ model was the basis for the technical plan (Bell, Nathan & Mulgan, 2019).
 This model requires the complete removal of predators from an area and then protecting that area against reinvasion, including establishing a virtual barrier.
-PFW had a general communication plan to build their presence in the community, a targeted strategy to engage community environmental groups as collaborative partners and a tailored engagement strategy to recruit landholders’ participation within each community.”
+PFW had a general communication plan to build their presence in the community, a targeted strategy to engage community environmental groups as collaborative partners and a tailored engagement strategy to recruit landholders’ participation within each community.’

-Released in 2022, the study sought to:
+This study sought to:

 - Examine the evidence of both social and ecological outcomes resulting from the project